Michael Collins (Irish leader): Civil War

 These two developments led to the Provisional Government's 27 June 1922 order serving notice on the Four Courts garrison to surrender the building, their arms and release O'Connell, that night or face military action "at once".
 According to historian Charles Townsend, 'Collins must have consented to this though the actual decision seems to have been taken by Griffith'.
 Peter Hart similarly writes, 'it was Griffith rather than Collins who took the lead in this decision'.
 However a contemporary observer of events, cabinet member Ernest Blythe, contradicts the historians recalling that, 'the decision to attack the Four Courts was almost automatic once Collins had agreed to it'.

-Collins' position in this conflict was extraordinary indeed.
+Collins's position in this conflict was extraordinary indeed.
 A majority of the IRA he had helped lead in the War of Independence, were now ranged against the Provisional Government, which he led.
 In addition, the force which by the will of the electorate he was obliged to lead had been re-organised since the Truce.
 Formed from a nucleus of pro-Treaty IRA men, it had evolved into a more formal, structured, uniformed National Army that was armed and funded by Britain.
 Many of the new members were World War I veterans and others who had not fought on the nationalist side before.
-Collins' profoundly mixed feelings about this situation are recorded in his private and official correspondence.
+Collins's profoundly mixed feelings about this situation are recorded in his private and official correspondence.